CowDogMoo/taskfile-templates/README.md

-# Taskfile Templates Repository
+# 📦 Taskfile Templates Repository

-This repository contains reusable Taskfile templates that can be included in other repositories to standardize and simplify common tasks like running pre-commit hooks, generating changelogs, and more.
+This repository contains reusable **Taskfile templates** to standardize and simplify common tasks like running pre-commit hooks, generating changelogs, and more.

+---

-## Getting Started
+## 🚀 Getting Started

 ### 1. Add the Remote Taskfile

-To use the Taskfile templates in your project, simply include the remote Taskfile in your project’s `Taskfile.yaml`.
+To use the Taskfile templates in your project, include the remote Taskfile in your project’s `Taskfile.yaml`:

-For example, to include the `pre-commit` Taskfile:

 ```yaml
 version: "3"